-(Loud Buzzer) You are incorrect!
-There were at least two more options: 3) turn off the phone before dinner or 4) leave the phone in the other room during dinner.
+There were are least two more options: 3) turn off the phone before dinner or 4) leave the phone in the other room during dinner.
 Fewer and fewer of us choose option 3 or 4.
 Do you need an intervention in this area?
 (My wife answered yes for me) Today’s technology has created the ethos of always being “on call.”
 Many of us are caught in the trap of making ourselves professionally available 24/7.

 Growing up I would often visit my Uncle Ken, who was a family doctor.
-We learned through him what on call meant.
-Ken and his partners rotated nights and weekends to address the emergencies of their patients, but their answering service only phoned the physician on call if it was a crisis that couldn’t wait until morning.
+We learned through what what on call meant.
+Ken and his partners rotated nights and weekends to address the emergencies of their patients, but their answering services only phones the physician on call if it was a crisis that couldn’t wait until morning.
 Consider your profession.
 Does it really require that level of responsiveness?
-Every hour you remain plugged in to your devices (and respond to everyone within seconds) you are reinforcing the expectation that–like 9-1-1–you are always available.
-Without any boundaries, the wonders of technology become liabilities.
+Every hour you remain plugged into your devices (and respond to everyone within seconds) you are reinforcing the expectation that — like 9-1-1 — you are always available., Without any boundaries, the wonders of technology become liabilities.

 Jesus knew what it was like to be on call.
 Luke 5:15-16 says the news about him was spreading everywhere at a great pace (even though back then Twitter was what birds did): “Despite Jesus’ instructions, the report of his power spread even faster and vast crowds came to hear him preach and to be healed of their diseases.”
 It also informs us how he managed the crush of those demands: “But Jesus often withdrew to the wilderness for prayer.”
 Jesus regularly extracted himself from the crowds, retreating for the restoration and refreshment provided by the Heavenly Father, even if he risked being misunderstood.

-You have permission, even an imperative, to withdraw from the daily commotion to spend some indispensable, uninterrupted time alone with your family, friends . . . and God.
-If I call or text you during those hours . . . please do not answer!
+You have permission, even an imperative, to withdraw from the daily commotion to spend some indispensable, uninterrupted time alone with your family, friends…and God.
+If I call or text you during these hours…please do not answer!